talosgl/jojos-tech-guides/docs/python-script-setup.md

 	- (If you followed the VS Code guide to install it on macOS, recall this step:
 		- "Drag `Visual Studio Code.app` to the **Applications** folder, making it available in the macOS Launchpad.")
 - Linux:
-	- In Ubuntu, launch vs code from the Activities interface: see [Start applications](https://help.ubuntu.com/stable/ubuntu-help/shell-apps-open.html.en).
+	- In Ubuntu, launch VS Code from the Activities interface: see [Start applications](https://help.ubuntu.com/stable/ubuntu-help/shell-apps-open.html.en).

 If it's your first time launching VS Code, you may get a tutorial window.
 If you like, you can step through it, but we're going to skip it.
 Once you're ready to move on in this guide, just close that tab with the X: